Stream Module#

 it should be enabled with the

 Default — server Sets the address and port for the socket on which the server will accept connections.
-It is possible to specify just the port.
+It is possible to specify just the port, so Angie listens on all available IPv4 (and IPv6, if enabled) interfaces.
 The address can also be a hostname, for example: IPv6 addresses are specified in square brackets: UNIX domain sockets are specified with the Port ranges are specified with the first and last port separated by a hyphen: Important Different servers must listen on different address:port pairs. allows specifying that all connections accepted on this port should work in SSL mode. configures a listening socket for working with datagrams.
 In order to handle packets from the same address and port in the same session, the reuseport parameter should also be specified. allows specifying that all connections accepted on this port should use the PROXY protocol.
-The listen directive can have several additional parameters specific to socket-related system calls. sets the associated routing table, FIB (the enables "TCP Fast Open" for the listening socket and limits the maximum length for the queue of connections that have not yet completed the three-way handshake.
+The sets the associated routing table, FIB (the enables "TCP Fast Open" for the listening socket and limits the maximum length for the queue of connections that have not yet completed the three-way handshake.
 Caution Do not enable this feature unless the server can handle receiving the same SYN packet with data more than once. sets the sets the receive buffer size (the sets the send buffer size (the Sets the name of accept filter (the instructs to use a deferred this parameter instructs to make a separate this parameter determines (via the this parameter instructs to create an individual listening socket for

 per-socket basis using the For example, will set the idle timeout (TCP_KEEPIDLE) to 30 minutes, leave the probe interval (TCP_KEEPINTVL) at its system default, and set the probes count (TCP_KEEPCNT) to 10 probes.
 Specifies a size of the preread buffer.
 Specifies a timeout of the preread phase.
 Specifies a timeout for reading the PROXY protocol header to complete.
 If no entire header is transmitted within this time, the connection is closed.
 Default — stream, server, upstream Configures name servers used to resolve names of upstream servers into addresses, for example: The address can be specified as a domain name or IP address, with an optional port.
 If port is not specified, the port 53 is used.
 Name servers are queried in a round-robin fashion.
 By default, Angie caches answers using the TTL value of a response.
 The optional valid parameter allows overriding it: optional valid parameter allows overriding cached entry validity By default, Angie will look up both IPv4 and IPv6 addresses while resolving. disables looking up of IPv4 addresses disables looking up of IPv6 addresses optional parameter;